 As most brethren entering the temple for the first time, I had no clue what type of garment I wanted to wear, except that I didn’t want the scoop neck design that many men wore.
-Honestly, they just looked funky when you could see the scoop under a white shirt on Sunday.
+Honestly, they just looked strange to me when you could see the scoop under a white shirt on Sunday.
 No way!
-I was a crew neck kind of guy, but this also felt tight around my neck and came up well above the neck lines of most shirts, giving that typical Latter-day Saint guy look.
+I was a crew neck kind of guy, but this also felt tight around my neck and came up well above the necklines of most shirts, giving that typical Latter-day Saint guy look.
 You know what I’m talking about.
 It’s how we spot it each so easily.
 Who needs a Mormon Radar when you can clearly see the neckline of their garments and the 20 kids they have in tow?

 You don’t know, what you don’t know

 So what did I do?
 I relied on the expertise of my brother-in-law who was a few years older than me.
 Surely he’d know the correct thing for me.
 I had no clue.
 I was a convert, green around the gills.
-The only exposure I had to garments was seeing my future father-in-law walking around his house in his scoop neck garment top and pajama bottoms.
+The only exposure I had to garments was seeing my future father-in-law walking around his house in his scoop-neck garment top and pajama bottoms.
 This isn’t a knock on my father-in-law, I love that guy, just have to give him a hard time once in a while.
 Don’t get me wrong, my brother-in-law’s help was invaluable, he did the best with the materials and styles available at the time.

 That’s when I started wearing the 100% cotton and cotton-poly blend material.
-And even though they are marketed to breath well, they don’t.
+And even though they are marketed to breathe well, they don’t.
 Being an active guy didn’t make it any easier.
 Let’s face it, most guys sweat, a lot.
 Because I didn’t know any better, and I wasn’t one to complain, I stayed the course, wearing the same style for years.
 But I dreamed of the day that I could wear garments that would allow me the flexibility to do lunges around the house if I wanted to and never break a sweat.
 It seemed like a pipe dream, until one day I went back into the distribution center and someone mentioned a Dri-Lux top.
 What the heck, I thought, I’ll give it a try.
 They were awesome.
 Thinner than the traditional cotton, which didn’t make me feel so hot.
 The only caveat, they would no longer be placing them in distribution centers anymore.
 They were going out of style.

 Going out of style?
 How could that be.
 I just found them.